Slugfest, blame game intensify as violence mars Bengal polling

 “What happened in Cooch Behar is very sad.
 I condole the death of those who died.
 My sympathies are with their families.
 The popularity of the BJP has made Didi (Banerjee) and her ruffians nervous.
 Didi has come down to this level on seeing her chair in danger.
 I would like to send out a clear message to Didi, TMC and their ruffians that their autocracy will not be allowed anymore,” he said.

-The CM, who rushed to North Bengal, demanded the resignation of Shah over the incident, while asserting that a Criminal Investigation Department (CID) probe will be initiated.
+The chief minister, who rushed to North Bengal, demanded the resignation of Union home minister Amit Shah over the incident, while asserting that a Criminal Investigation Department (CID) probe will be initiated.
 “The killings were planned.
 How come not a single news channel captured the incident?
 The whole thing was planned by the Union home minister.
 Some people captured the incident on their phones but the videos were deleted.
 Amit Shah mush resign right now.
 I have nothing to say against the central forces.
 They are working under instructions.
 Before every election, the central forces are creating terror and assaulting women,” she said, addressing a rally in Siliguri.

-The PM urged the EC to take stern action against those responsible for the incident.
+The Prime Minister urged the Election Commission to take stern action against those responsible for the incident and blamed the ruling TMC for perpetrating violence during the polls.
 “I appeal to the EC to take strong against those responsible for the Cooch Behar violence.
-Didi, instigating the people against the central forces, the violence, efforts to disrupt the polling et al cannot save you...”
+Didi, instigating the people against the central forces, the violence, efforts to disrupt the polling et al cannot save you.
+This violence cannot protect you from your misdeeds done over 10 years,” he said.

 The EC later ordered the suspension of voting at polling station number 126 of the Sitalkuchi constituency and sought a report on both incidents from district authorities.
 Repolls will “definitely” be ordered at this booth, a senior EC official said on condition of anonymity.
 In an order late on Saturday, the poll body also banned the entry of political leaders in the Cooch Behar district for the next 72 hours to maintain law and order.

-Chief minister Banerjee said: “Bengal is under an undeclared President’s rule...
+Chief minister Banerjee said: “Bengal is under an undeclared President’s rule.
+They first changed the director general of police, then started transferring police officers against our will.
+Our government is still here.
+Even the Cooch Behar superintendent of police was changed.
 We will get the incident probed by the CID.”

 The incident also triggered sharp reactions from the Congress and the Left parties.